German colonial empire: Evangelism, education, and healthcare

 The German colonizers conceived of the indigenous populations as "children": people at a lower level of development, who had to be protected, educated, and raised up.
 German missionary societies were already concerning themselves with the education and conversion of overseas populations in the 1820s.
 Protestant organizations included the Berlin Missionary Society, Rhenish Missionary Society, Leipzig Missionary Society, and the North German Missionary Society.
 After the Kulturkampf had subsided, Catholic missionary societies were allowed to operate in the colonies too.

 These missionary societies established stations in the colonies, where they instructed the indigenous people in basic education, modern agricultural techniques, and Christianity.
 They had substantial success, since the breakdown of precolonial society, which the German land seizures and colonial wars had engendered, often brought a spiritual crisis with it and the indigenous people sought comfort and support from the god of the new rulers, who appeared to have proven his superiority.
 Since the goal of the missionaries was the conversion of the indigenous peoples and they emphasized the virtue of neighborly love, they often had cause to protest against their abuse and exploitation by the colonial administration and plantation owners.
 In order to support themselves and to model good behavior, the missionaries themselves often had plantations, which were dependent on the indigenous people's skill and willingness to work.
 These goals often came into conflict.
 The missionaries were generally rather tolerant regarding traditional customs and practices.
-For example, they often allowed polygamy, which was widespread in Africa and the Pacfic.
+For example, they often allowed polygamy, which was widespread in Africa and the Pacific.
 The exception to this was the Islamic culture of the East African coast, which the missionaries strongly opposed.